Connect to a server via ssh¶

 Tip

-On ScienceCloud, when an instance gets resized the cloud_init script regenerates the host keys.
-Therefore, when connect to the host after the resizing your ssh client expects them to be the same as before and returns the error above.
+On ScienceCloud, when an instance is resized the cloud_init script regenerates the ssh host keys.
+Therefore, when you try to reconnect to the host, your ssh client expects the host keys to be the same as before.
+Since they have changed, ssh reports a host key mismatch error above.

 To fix the problem take a close look at the warning message, in particular to the line Offending ED25519 key in _ <PATH_TO_YOUR_HOME_DIR>/_.ssh/known_hosts:.